IDAES/idaes-pse/docs/user_guide/why_idaes.rst

 and energy systems beyond current constraints on complexity, uncertainty, and scales ranging from materials to process to market.

-The IDAES Computational Platform was conceived in 2016 to specifically address the gaps between state-of-the-art simulation packages, such as Aspen Plus®, gPROMS, ProSim, PRO/II®, and general algebraic modeling languages (AMLs), such as GAMS, AMPL, and AIMMS.
+The IDAES Process Systems Energineering (PSE) framework was conceived in 2016 to specifically address the gaps between state-of-the-art simulation packages and algebraic modeling languages.

 Major strengths of commercial simulation packages are their libraries of unit models and thermophysical properties.
 However, such simulation packages often have difficulty optimizing